 | Evolve 65 TE Stereo / Mono | 106.3 g / 75 g | Up to 16 h talk; up to 30 m; up to 2 h charge | Light; mono improves awareness but provides less passive isolation |

-Published wireless range is usually an open, line-of-sight maximum.
+Published wireless range is usually measured under favourable, open conditions.
 Reinforced walls, appliances, other 2.4 GHz devices, a laptop under a desk, and body position can shorten it.
 Battery life also changes with age, volume, calls, temperature, and radio conditions.
 A headset rated for one shift still needs a charging routine and wired backup.

 Reliability and recovery

-USB failures are usually visible: damaged cable, wrong port, incorrect input, or a muted inline controller.
-Wireless adds more states: battery, pairing list, active device, Bluetooth profile, dongle, driver, firmware, range, and interference.
-That does not make wireless bad; it means the recovery procedure must be rehearsed.
+USB problems often come down to the cable, port, selected input, or inline mute control.
+Wireless adds the battery, pairing list, active device, Bluetooth mode, dongle, driver, firmware, range, and interference.
+That does not make wireless unsuitable, but you should know how to switch to a backup before a real client call.

 For a paid call, keep these ready: